Margaret is so honored that December 8th has been designated as Margaret Coel Day in Colorado! Read more about it on her Facebook page.

 "Of all the writers of Native-American mysteries compared to Tony Hillerman, Coel is the one who most deserves the accolade."

-Watch the C-Span Book TV interview with Margaret on her book Chief Left Hand, the man, his times, and his efforts for peace.
-She is the second author interviewed.
+You can also watch the C-Span Book TV interview with Margaret on her book Chief Left Hand, the man, his times, and his efforts for peace.

 Join Margaret's Mailing List